swxndell/CTF-Writeups/Kenobi_Writeup.md

 ## Reflection

 This room was tricky and really pushed me to think critically and learn on the fly.
 I didn’t get everything right away, but that’s what made it rewarding.
-However it did highlight how imnportant it is to feel comforabtle search the web for assitance, something that is so common in cybersecurity.
+However it did highlight how important it is to feel comfortable to search the web for assitance, something that is so common in cybersecurity.

 ---